Ph.D. Candidate Rebecca Farber is the recent recipient of two exciting awards in...

-In Fall 2012: You will register for SO 401 (Honors Thesis), a 2 credit directed study course with your primary thesis advisor who will continue to work with you on specific details of your project.
+In Fall of your senior year: You will register for SO 401 (Honors Thesis), a 2 credit directed study course with your primary thesis advisor who will continue to work with you on specific details of your project.
 Please contact Keryn Egan when you connect with your thesis advisor and she will assist you in enrolling in the directed study.

-In Spring 2013: You will register for SO 402 (Honors thesis).
+In Spring of your senior year: You will register for SO 402 (Honors thesis).
 This will consist of 4 credit directed study under the primary supervision of your thesis advisor, culminating in the final draft of the thesis and the oral examination.

 You may substitute SO 400 (Advanced Research Practicum) for one of the two required seminars for graduation in the major.
 SO 400 can also fulfill one of the ten courses required for the sociology major.
 If you take a directed study with your advisor in lieu of SO 400 (for example, if you are abroad during spring junior year), you do not receive seminar credit for the directed study.